chhsiao1981/use-thunk/README.md

   1. reducer.default is optional.
   2. more types for type-hint for editors.
   3. requiring explicit type definition in useReducer.
+* Starting from `7.0.0`: by default, use shared state for the same class of reducers.

 ## Install